suburban-daredevil/Smart-Voice-Controlled-Lighting-System/README.md

 # Smart Voice Controlled Lighting System

 Imagine how cool would it be to turn on/turn off the lights in your room by uttering just a word!<br><br>
-Let's meet my version of "Alexa" - The Next Generation of Smart Lighting System
+Let's meet my version of "Alexa" - The Next Generation of Smart Lighting System enabled through TinyML

 ## Demo Video